-(i) Find the reduced row echelon form of L.

-(ii) Write down the basis of the kernel as above, one vector for each non-pivot column.
+- (i) Find the reduced row echelon form of L. - (ii) Write down the basis of the kernel as above, one vector for each non-pivot column.

-The rank of a matrix is the dimension of the column space, and that is the span on the pivot columns, while the kernel is the span of vectors one for each non-pivot column.
+The rank of a matrix is the dimension of the column space, and that is the span of the pivot columns, while the kernel is the span of vectors in the non-pivot columns.
 So the two numbers must add to the number of columns.

-Theorem 3.7.1 (Rank-Nullity)
+Theorem 3.6.4 (Rank-Nullity)